Collecting 19th Century Art

-Of course, restoration work, if done properly, does not necessarily decrease the value of a fine painting.
-Von der Haar explains that around 80 percent of the works she restores have had prior work done to them, which is part of proper care and maintenance.
-She warns, though, that collectors should be cautious of pieces that may have been drastically "overdone" due to outdated techniques practiced in the early part of the 20th-century.
+Of course, restoration work, if done properly, does not necessarily decrease the value of a fine painting, in fact, it is considered part of proper care and maintenance.
+However, collectors should be cautious of pieces that may have been drastically "overdone" due to outdated techniques practiced in the early part of the 20th century.
 These early restoration methods tended to be overly aggressive and are no longer considered acceptable.
 Issues such as these can be avoided with the advice of a professional restorer or art dealer.
 Don't be afraid to insist that a painting be checked out by a professional restorer prior to purchase.

-The resurgence in interest of 19th-century art has also brought with it issues that any collector must address⬦most notably forgeries.
-Aggressive authentication is standard practice when seeking out the works of Van Gogh or Rembrambt, making it far more difficult to pass off forgeries.
+The resurgence in interest of 19th-century art has also brought with it issues that any collector must address, most notably forgeries.
+Aggressive authentication is standard practice when seeking out the works of Van Gogh or Rembrandt, making it far more difficult to pass off forgeries.

 Be cautious if there is no signature on the painting, but not unduly so.
 An unsigned painting does not automatically signal a forgery or make a painting any less authentic.
 Often students copied the styles and techniques of the master artist and some masters even tried to imitate their contemporaries.